enriquedecote/public-notes/docs/Programs/Finding the best 10x AI opportunities.md

 Objective: to assess the potential business and financial value of the various possible AI implementations we've identified.

 Can AI help meet users' needs?

+# What happens after spotting the best opportunities?
+Now that you've spotted the best opportunities, it is time to prototype, lear how to kill dead-ends fast and finally, ==scale== the prototypes that get though all our rigorous tests.

+## Scaling